Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Introduction

 The main contributions of the paper are summarized as follows. \begin{itemize} \item We formulate the problems of stability with safety and reach-avoid-stay specifications and establish connections between them. \item We prove a smooth converse Lyapunov-barrier function theorem that is defined on the entire set of initial conditions from which the stability with safety property is satisfied. \item We extend the converse Lyapunov-barrier function theorem to reach-avoid-stay type specifications using a robustness argument.
-We show by example that such statements are the strongest one can obtain. \end{itemize}
+We show by example that such statements are the strongest one can obtain. \item We extend the converse Lyapunov-barrier functions to converse control Lyapunov-barrier functions w.r.t. reach-avoid-stay specifications, \ymmark{provided that there exists a Lipschitz continuous feedback law.} \end{itemize}

+{ One clear limitation of the results of this paper is that the converse Lyapunov-barrier theorems are not constructive, as with classical converse Lyapunov theorems.
+Nonetheless, the unified necessary and sufficient conditions with a single Lyapunov-barrier function are of theoretical interest and can hopefully shed some light on developing computational approaches (see, e.g., \cite{Ravanbakhsh2017learning,berkenkamp2016safe,zhao2020synthesizing,ratschan2010providing,djaballah2017construction}) for stability with safety or reach-avoid-stay specifications.}

 The rest of this paper is organized as follows.
 In Section \ref{sec:prel}, we present the problem formulation.
 In Section \ref{sec:stability}, we prove a smooth converse Lyapunov-barrier function theorem for stability with safety guarantees.
 In Section \ref{sec:reach}, we extend the converse Lyapunov-barrier theorem to reach-avoid-stay type specifications.
 The paper is concluded in Section \ref{sec:con}.